 There you have it!

-We’ve given you everything you need to know about Hamlet and how to craft your analysis, by taking you through a summary of the play, the key characters, themes and quotes!
+We’ve given you everything you need to know about Hamlet and how to craft your analysis, by taking you through a summary of the play, the key characters, themes and context!

 You’ve got all the info, so now it’s time to ace your analysis of Hamlet in English!